kbaniak/f5-cfg-tool/README.md

 # f5-cfg-tool
 RESTful provisioning and automation tool for F5 Networks BIG-IP product.

-Uses iControl SOAP and iControlREST API on F5 devices to facilitate operations and support of F5 devices like:
+Uses iControl SOAP and iControlREST API on F5 devices to facilitate operations and support of F5 devices:
 - manage and audit configuration elements (with full support for administrative partitions),
 - automate configuration tasks using a batch mode.
 This tool accepts json formatted batch files that specify actions to perform on a remote F5 system(s),
 - run reports that collect information from selected configuration entities and present it in a tabular form,
 - REST API troubleshooting and debug.
 - **new** manage ZoneRunner dns zones from command line and in a batch mode.
+- **new** returns json encoded responses (options: -Q -J) to allow integration with automation pipelines

 The primary application of this tool is to automate frequently used maintenance tasks, perform config audits and ensure maitenence window time is kept to minimum by eliminating human error factor.